 Unemployment Insurance Hearing

-After receiving a notice of determination that your insurance claim was denied, you may request a hearing with the Department of Labor in writing within a set time (typically within 30 days) of the date the determination letter was mailed.
-The request letter should include your full name, address, social security number, and case number, and a statement that you disagree with the determination.
+To obtain a hearing you must request one in writing from your state's Department of Labor.
+You need to do so within a set amount of days from the date the determination letter was mailed.
+(Typically 30 days, but it varies by state).
+The request letter should include your full name, address, social security number, unemployment case number, and a statement that you disagree with the determination.

 How to Prepare for an Unemployment Insurance Hearing

-- Anticipate in advance what you will say to prove your case.
-Have an outline or list of points you want to convey.
+- Anticipate what you will say to prove your case.
+Have an outline of points related to the reason for denial and your separation, as stated in the denial letter.

-- This might be a good time to hire an employment lawyer to help with the success of your claim.
-Employers are often represented by counsel in unemployment proceedings.
+- Employers are often represented by counsel in unemployment proceedings.
 You may wish to have an attorney represent you during the hearing as well.

 On the day of the hearing:

-- Dress appropriately (neat business attire, for example).
+- Arrive early and dress appropriately for court (neat business attire, for example)

-- Avoid arguing with the judge or lawyer who may ask questions.
-Always refer to the judge as "your honor".
+- Avoid arguing with the hearing officer or lawyer who may ask questions.

 Appeals Process If You are Denied

-If you are denied unemployment insurance after the hearing, you may wish to hire an employment lawyer to help guide you through the appeals process.
-If you feel the decision was incorrect, or disagree with the judge's determination, you must file a written appeal, typically within a short time period, after you receive the decision.
+If you are again denied unemployment insurance and you feel the decision was incorrect, you must promptly file a written letter of appeal, usually again within 30 days (and sometimes less).
 Your appeal letter should include your name, address, social security number, and case number, and should include a statement that you are requesting an appeal.
-Keep in mind, however, that the appeals process can be timely and cost-consuming, depending on the circumstances of your case, and you must decide whether going through an appeal is worth it to you.

-If you are overwhelmed with the employment dispute, or need further advice concerning the unemployment insurance appeals process, contact a local employment lawyer to help you in your particular situation.
+For legal advice concerning the unemployment insurance appeals process, contact a local employment lawyer.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help